-Shinola Silver & Black ‘The Canfield Sport’ 40mm Watch
+Shinola Silver & Black ‘The Canfield Sport’ 40 mm Watch

 Boss Hugo Boss Champion Chronograph Leather Strap Watch

-This classic timepiece contrasts a sumptuous blue face with a rose gold case, making it perfect for everyday wear, even with a suit; while the perforated leather band (which makes us think about luxurious leather seat covers) provides a sporty edge.
+This classic timepiece contrasts a sumptuous blue face with a rose gold case, making it perfect for everyday wear, even with a suit, while the perforated leather band (which makes us think about luxurious leather seat covers) provides a sporty edge.

 There is something to be said about a watch that is being purchased, not just for you, but for your son, your grandson, and maybe beyond.
-Yes, some of these prices are the equivalent of a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company (such as Cartier or Rolex) may increase in value almost exponentially.
+Yes, some of these prices are equivalent to a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company (such as Cartier or Rolex) may increase in value almost exponentially.
 These watches are truly investments in time itself.

 Patek Philippe Calatrava Pilot Travel Time 18kt Rose Gold Automatic Watch